nodeshift/tutorial/README.md

 The provided Helm chart provides a number of configuration files, with the configurable values extracted into `chart/nodeserver/values.yaml`.
 In this file you provide the name of the Docker image to use, the number of replicas (instances) to deploy, etc.

-Go ahead and modify the `chart/express-app/values.yaml` file to use your image, and to deploy 3 replicas:
+Go ahead and modify the `chart/nodeserver/values.yaml` file to use your image, and to deploy 3 replicas:

 1. Open the `chart/nodeserver/values.yaml` file
-2. Change the `repository` field to `nodeserver-run`
+2. Change the `repository` field to `nodeserver`
 3. Ensure that the `pullPolicy` is set to `IfNotPresent`
 4. Change the `replicaCount` value to `3` (Line 3)